-3. The provision of recreational activ facilities that youth are interested Establish and ensure youths and children's participation in different youth clubs (different sports clubs, chess groups etc.).
-Increase number of life skills programmes for youths that discuss issues such as drug abuse, teenage pregnancy, bullying, cyberbullying, sexual harassment, depression, safe ICT practices etc. CBO's SAPS DSD Churches Schools DBE -- --- --
+3. The provision of recreational activities and facilities that youth are interested in.
+Ensure that these youth centres are well managed and controlled by adults.
+Establish and ensure youths and children's participation in different youth clubs (different sports clubs, chess groups etc.).
+Increase number of life skills programmes for youths that discuss issues such as drug abuse, teenage pregnancy, bullying, cyberbullying, sexual harassment, depression, safe ICT practices etc. Provide personal development skills to sports coaches so they can impart the same skills to their young sports members.
+CBO's SAPS DSD Churches Schools DBE -- -- --